China more than triples Macau's size with new maritime jurisdiction

-HONG KONG (Reuters) - China has granted tiny Macau control over its surrounding sea for the first time to help boost its economic development, more than tripling the size of the former Portuguese colony’s territory.
+HONG KONG, Dec 17 (Reuters) - China has granted tiny Macau control over its surrounding sea for the first time to help boost its economic development, more than tripling the size of the former Portuguese colony’s territory.

-Macau, which has an area of 30 square kilometers, will administer its surrounding sea as well as its offshore border with neighboring Zhuhai city, effectively enlarging its territory by 85 square kilometers, according to a notice on the Macau government’s website on Thursday.
+Macau, which has an area of 30 square kilometres, will administer its surrounding sea as well as its offshore border with neighbouring Zhuhai city, effectively enlarging its territory by 85 square kilometres, according to a notice on the Macau government’s website on Thursday.

 The move, which will give access to mainland vessels wishing to use Macau’s waters, comes at a time when the world’s biggest casino hub is facing slumping gaming revenues and the worst economic growth on record.